The AlaxoLito Nasal Stent is a medical device for optimization of nasal breathing in case of nasal congestion and for sports.

 On average the nasal flow of 245 ml/s was improved by 123% and a value of 546 ml/s – which is normal condition – was achieved.
 The maximal value recorded for a single nasal passage was plus 724%.
 These results demonstrate the power of the AlaxoLito Nasal Stent to increase the nasal flow of patients from a severely reduced level to a normal level so that healthy nasal breathing is enabled.

 Another test with 11 healthy persons proved increase even of normal nasal flow by 47% on average by use of the AlaxoLito Nasal Stent (Fig. 7).

 Fig. 7: Results of rhinomanometric testing of the AlaxoLito Nasal Stent with 11 healthy persons

 Application of the AlaxoLito Nasal Stent leads to a significant improvement of nasal breathing and reduction of flow noise.
 Sleeping becomes more healthy and relaxing as a consequence of the improved oxygen supply.

 Testing of the AlaxoLito during sports (road racing, cross country skiing, mountain hiking) resulted in a strongly enhanced condition.
 Its application during endurance sports may lead to severely enhanced performance of the sportsperson due to the improved nasal breathing.
-It is known that nasal breathing compared to mouth breathing increases the blood oxygen content by 10-15% and that it stimulates the parasympathetic nerve system.
+It is known that nasal breathing compared to mouth breathing increases the transcutaneous oxygen partial pressure by ca. 10% and that it stimulates the parasympathetic nerve system.

 Likewise, first application tests in case of a swollen nose demonstrated that with AlaxoLito nasal breathing can be well restored, allowing for a calm sleep of the user.